title: Readme1 date: 2025-11-22 author: saylesss88 description: README

 Enable at least a basic firewall, a more complex firewall example that utilizes nftables is shared in the Hardening Networking Chapter

-add the following to your configuration.nix
+it, add the following to your configuration.nix or equivalent:

 # configuration.nix